inkling/Subliminal/README.md

 Requirements
 ------------

-Subliminal requires iOS 5.0 and above, and has been tested with the latest Xcode (4.6.2).
+Subliminal has been tested with the latest Xcode (4.6.2), and currently requires iOS 6.x. iOS 5 support is literally [in review](https://github.com/inkling/Subliminal/pull/11), and iOS 7 support will be coming soon!

 Continuous Integration
 ----------------------